-In 2013, Mr. Thomson pioneered an innovative strategy that significantly transformed the public safety profile of the city of Camden, NJ, a city that was perennially labelled as the “Nation’s Most Dangerous City.”
+In 2013, Thomson pioneered an innovative strategy that significantly transformed the public safety profile of Camden, a city that was perennially labelled as the “Nation’s Most Dangerous City.”
 It was a first of its kind endeavor in modern American policing.
 He designed and implemented a new police department that was responsible for achieving unprecedented enhancements in public safety and reductions in crime, culminating in a 50-year low, including a 65% reduction in murders.
 The organizational culture shift has enabled these achievements to be sustained and enhanced with successor administrations.
-To achieve this, Mr. Thomson developed unique strategies, policies and trainings, and leveraged technology as a force multiplier improving performance and enhancing accountability.
-Camden’s rapid transformation led to the President of the United States in 2015 recognizing his department as a model for 21st Century Policing.
+To achieve this, Thomson developed unique strategies, policies and trainings, and leveraged technology as a force multiplier improving performance and enhancing accountability.
+Camden’s rapid transformation led to the president of the United States in 2015 visiting and recognizing the department as a model for 21st century policing.

-Mr. Thomson has served on numerous boards and committees of leading institutions including the White House Office of National Drug Control Policy, the United States Attorney General Global Advisory Committee, the International Association of Chiefs of Police, and was a founding member of the Harvard University Law Enforcement Summit Executive Leadership Group in 2014.
+Thomson has served on numerous boards and committees of leading institutions including the White House Office of National Drug Control Policy, the United States Attorney General Global Advisory Committee, the International Association of Chiefs of Police and was a founding member of the Harvard University Law Enforcement Executive Leadership Group in 2014.
 He has served as a subject matter expert and a strategic advisor to corporate executives, governmental leaders and global enterprises such as the NFL and NBA.

-From 2015 to 2019, Mr. Thomson was the elected President of the Police Executive Research Forum, a Washington DC policing think-tank which represents more than 3000 international law enforcement executives.
+From 2015 to 2019, Thomson was the elected president of the Police Executive Research Forum, a Washington DC policing think-tank, which represents more than 3,000 international law enforcement executives.
 In October of 2019, the County and City of Camden named the police administration building in recognition of Thomson’s dedication, sacrifice and service to the community and its safety.